paragonsean/404StarLink/v1/java-client/README.md

     String quotaUser = "quotaUser_example"; // String | Available to use for quota purposes for server-side applications.
 Can be any arbitrary string assigned to a user, but should not exceed 40 characters.
     String uploadProtocol = "uploadProtocol_example"; // String | Upload protocol for media (e.g. \"raw\", \"multipart\").
     String uploadType = "uploadType_example"; // String | Legacy upload protocol for media (e.g. \"media\", \"multipart\").
-    String orderBy = "orderBy_example"; // String | Field used to order results.
-Supported fields: * request_count * latest_request_time
+    String endpointId = "endpointId_example"; // String | Required.
+The endpoint identifier.
+This will be part of the endpoint's resource name.
+This value must start with a lowercase letter followed by up to 62 lowercase letters, numbers, or hyphens, and cannot end with a hyphen.
+Values that do not match this pattern will trigger an INVALID_ARGUMENT error.
-    String orgUnitId = "orgUnitId_example"; // String | The ID of the organizational unit.
+    String requestId = "requestId_example"; // String | An optional request ID to identify requests.
+Specify a unique request ID so that if you must retry your request, the server will know to ignore the request if it has already been completed.
+The server will guarantee that for at least 60 minutes since the first request.
+For example, consider a situation where you make an initial request and the request times out.
+If you make the request again with the same request ID, the server can check if original operation with the same request ID was received, and if so, will ignore the second request.
+This prevents clients from accidentally creating duplicate commitments.
+The request ID must be a valid UUID with the exception that zero UUID is not supported (00000000-0000-0000-0000-000000000000).
-    Integer pageSize = 56; // Integer | Maximum number of results to return.
-Maximum and default are 50, anything above will be coerced to 50.
+    Endpoint endpoint = new Endpoint(); // Endpoint |
-    String pageToken = "pageToken_example"; // String | Token to specify the page of the request to be returned. try {
+    try {
-      GoogleChromeManagementV1CountChromeAppRequestsResponse result = apiInstance.chromemanagementCustomersAppsCountChromeAppRequests(customer, $xgafv, accessToken, alt, paramCallback, fields, key, oauthToken, prettyPrint, quotaUser, uploadProtocol, uploadType, orderBy, orgUnitId, pageSize, pageToken);
+      Operation result = apiInstance.idsProjectsLocationsEndpointsCreate(parent, $xgafv, accessToken, alt, paramCallback, fields, key, oauthToken, prettyPrint, quotaUser, uploadProtocol, uploadType, endpointId, requestId, endpoint);
       System.out.println(result);
     } catch (ApiException e) {
-      System.err.println("Exception when calling CustomersApi#chromemanagementCustomersAppsCountChromeAppRequests");
+      System.err.println("Exception when calling ProjectsApi#idsProjectsLocationsEndpointsCreate");
       System.err.println("Status code: " + e.getCode());
       System.err.println("Reason: " + e.getResponseBody());
       System.err.println("Response headers: " + e.getResponseHeaders());